esraalmaeeni/DL-lab/Experiment_1/README.md

 ## 1. Introduction
 The dataset consists of handwritten digit images (0-9) and corresponding labels.
 This implementation enables efficient loading and normalization of the dataset for further machine learning tasks.

+#### Neural networks:
+Neural networks are pivotal in identifying complex patterns, solving intricate challenges, and adapting to dynamic environments.
+Their ability to learn from vast amounts of data is transformative, impacting technologies like natural language processing, self-driving vehicles, and automated decision-making.

+Neural networks streamline processes, increase efficiency, and support decision-making across various industries.
+As a backbone of artificial intelligence, they continue to drive innovation, shaping the future of technology.[source](https://www.geeksforgeeks.org/neural-networks-a-beginners-guide/)

 #### Features
 - *Dataset Handling*: Reads MNIST images and labels from raw binary files.
 - *Data Normalization*: Scales pixel values to the range [0,1] for better model performance.